ENCCS/qas2025/content/day0.md

 While preparation is optional, getting familiar with these resources will help you hit the ground running!

 ### Quick Start: Environment Setup
-Watch this **short video by Stefan from IQM** to learn how to set up your environment for the school:
+Watch this **[short video by Stefan from IQM](https://www.youtube.com/watch?v=gYD87xxlxJU)** to learn how to set up your environment for the school:
-- Video link provided in email communications
 - Covers Jupyter notebook setup and basic quantum computing tools
+- Great introduction to get you started

 ### Recommended Resources: